Valencia, Venezuela: Geography

 Valencia is located in a central valley, surrounded by a mountain range called the Coastal Range (Cordillera de la Costa).
 On the eastern outskirts of the city lies Lake Valencia, Venezuela's second-largest lake.
 To the West and Northeastern part there are mountains.
 To the south is an extension of the Venezuelan grasslands, the Llanos.

 The elevation of the city is 520 m.

 Climate

+Valencia has a tropical savanna climate (Köppen: Aw).
+The city experiences a distinct wet season from May to November.
+The dry season extends from December to April, with significantly lower precipitation.
 Valencia, due to its latitude and closeness to the sea, has relatively warm temperatures.
 The yearly average is 26 °C, (23.3 °C in the shade, a maximum of 32.6 °C and minimum of 18.5 °C).
 The city is located 479 m above sea level.
 Winds reduce the temperature in the afternoon.

 Environment

 The Cabriales river has problems with pollution.
 The most important waste disposal centre of Greater Valencia and Carabobo is located southwest of Valencia proper, in the Municipio Libertador, in La Guásima.
 There, waste is basically burnt without any special equipment.